Kim You-jung: 2022–present: Theater debut and continued success

+In 2022, Kim reunited with the director and cast members of Love in the Moonlight in the TVING travel entertainment program Young Actors' Retreat.
+The same year, she appeared in the Netflix film 20th Century Girl playing the title role as 17-year-old Na Bo-ra in 1999.
 Kim made her theatrical stage debut in January 2023, taking part in Kim Dong-yeon's play Shakespeare in Love, adapted from the 1998 film of the same name.
 She played the role of Viola de Lesseps, the daughter of a wealthy merchant, who disguises herself as a man named Thomas Kent to become a theater actress, which was taboo for women at the time.
 The play received favorable reviews and Kim's performance was praised by the critics and the audience.
 In March, she made a special appearance in Jason Kim's film My Heart Puppy as Ah-min, a disabled girl who looks after abandoned dogs.

-In January 2023, she was cast in the upcoming SBS television series My Demon where she portrayed Do Do-hee, a chaebol heiress.
+In January 2023, she starred in SBS television series My Demon where she portrayed Do Do-hee, a chaebol heiress.
 The series was released in November 2023.
-In 2024, Kim made a special appearance in the Netflix Original series Chicken Nugget.
+In 2024, Kim made a special appearance in the Netflix original series Chicken Nugget.
 She portrayed the character Choi Min-ah, the daughter of a company president, she becomes embroiled in a comedic mishap when she mistakenly believes a new machine is designed to alleviate her fatigue and accidentally turns into a chicken nugget.